darraghoriordan/use-miller/README.md

 ## initialise the project

-I recommend forking the project on Github and then cloning your fork.
-This will make it easier to keep up to date with the latest changes.
+I recommend NOT forking the project on Github.
+Instead, create a new repo and copy the files over.

 ## Node versions